WordPress/performance/readme.txt

 = With the WebP Uploads module activated, will Performance Lab generate JPEG and WebP versions of every image that I upload? =

-By default, the WebP Uploads module will only generate a WebP version of the image that you are uploading.
-If you wish to have both WebP **and** JPEG versions generated, you can navigate to **Setings > Media** and enable the **Generate JPEG files in addition to WebP** option.
+By default, the WebP Uploads module will only generate WebP versions of the images that you upload.
+If you wish to have both WebP **and** JPEG versions generated, you can navigate to **Settings > Media** and enable the **Generate JPEG files in addition to WebP** option.

 == Changelog ==